vakiltech

 Laws That Protect You When an Employer Is Not Paying Salary

-The Payment of Wages Act, 1936 mandates that employers pay wages before the 7th of each month (for establishments with fewer than 1,000 employees) or the 10th (for larger ones).
-Violation exposes the employer to fines up to ₹7,500 and criminal liability.
-The Act covers employees earning up to ₹24,000 per month.
+The Code on Wages, 2019 — in force from 21 November 2025 and replacing the Payment of Wages Act, 1936 — retains the requirement that employers pay wages before the 7th of each month (for establishments with fewer than 1,000 employees) or the 10th (for larger ones).
+The earlier ₹24,000/month wage ceiling has been abolished: timely-payment protection now applies to every employee, regardless of salary.
+Penalties for non-payment are graded, with fines that can extend up to ₹1,00,000 and imprisonment of up to three months for repeat violations within five years.

-Industrial Disputes Act, 1947 — When Does It Apply?
+Industrial Relations Code, 2020 — When Does It Apply?

-The Industrial Disputes Act, 1947 applies to "workmen" — broadly defined as employees in non-managerial, non-supervisory roles.
-If you fall under this definition, you can approach the Labour Court directly.
-The Act also provides for reinstatement and back wages in wrongful termination cases linked to salary disputes.
+The Industrial Relations Code, 2020 — in force from 21 November 2025 and replacing the Industrial Disputes Act, 1947 — applies to "workers", broadly defined as employees in non-managerial, non-supervisory roles earning wages above ₹18,000 per month (up from the earlier ₹10,000 threshold), and now also covers sales-promotion employees.
+If you fall under this definition, salary disputes go through the establishment's Grievance Redressal Committee, then conciliation, and — if unresolved — the Industrial Tribunal (the successor to the Labour Court).
+The Code also provides for reinstatement and back wages in wrongful termination cases linked to salary disputes.

 State Shops & Establishments Acts — What They Cover